uhm-descartes/uhm-descartes.github.io/_pages/apply/overview.md

 Our NRT program hosts trainees funded by direct fellowships as well as other sources.
 To be a trainee, you need to
 - be in good academic standings;
-- be committed to the training and education programs designed by the NRT faculty;
+- commit to the training and education program designed by the NRT faculty;
 - more importantly, be passionate about data science and AI!

 Direct fellowships require **U.S. citizenship or permanent residency** per NSF regulations.
 DACA persons, please contact us for your eligibility.
 Those who are not eligible for direct fellowships may be supported by other means, please **contact [the NRT faculty](../people/leadership-team.md) when you apply.
+Please note that commiting to the training program includes a template for certain courses, including setting time for research and collaboration.
+Talk with the NRT faculty to find out more details.

 ## How to apply?